 Dallas graduated from the pastoral program at Peace River Bible Institute before he and his family moved to Three Hills, Alberta, in May 2004.

-By the following September, he had earned his private pilot’s licence at Prairie Bible College, and is currently serving as a pilot with MAF in Uganda.
+By the following September, he had earned his private pilot’s licence at Prairie Bible College, and has since served with MAF in Uganda and Mongolia.